linkerd/linkerd2/BUILD.md

 bin/go-run cli check
 ```

-### Building CLI for development
+### Building the CLI for development

-When Conduit's CLI is built using `bin/docker-build` it always creates binaries for all three platforms.
+When Conduit's CLI is built using `bin/docker-build` it always creates binaries
-For local development and fast edit-build-test cycle you might want to avoid that.
-For those situations
+for all three platforms.
+For local development and a faster edit-build-test
+cycle you might want to avoid that.
+For those situations you can use the
-you can use the fast-build option, that will skip the docker build altogether and will build CLI
-locally using `go build`.
+`bin/fast-build` script, which builds the CLI using the local Go toolchain
+outside of Docker.

 ```bash
 bin/fast-build